 This action by the DOL, which reverses standard practice that has been in place for nearly 18 years since the program’s inception, affects nearly 100% of patients covered by the EEOICP.
 It comes on the heels of the lawsuit that was filed by Professional Case Management in March to challenge the rule changes that threatened to delay care and make the benefits application process significantly more cumbersome.

 This is unacceptable.
 The DOL must not be allowed to stealthily chip away at the benefits of nuclear defense workers who were at the heart of our great nation’s defense.
-It’s time to raise your concerns to DOL Secretary Acosta and to his boss, President Trump, who is the only one who can influence Acosta to do the right thing.
+It’s time to raise your concerns to the DOL and to President Trump, who is the only one who can influence the DOL to do the right thing.
 President Trump has often highlighted his support of America’s heroes, including a proclamation on Veterans Day in 2017 that read in part: “We will not rest until all of America’s great veterans can receive the care they so richly deserve.”
 We now hope the Administration will intervene on behalf of those who sacrificed their health in building our nuclear defense.

-Please email President Trump now at firstname.lastname@example.org or call toll-free at 866-309-2134 and Secretary Acosta at email@example.com or toll-free at 866-301-0070.
+Please email President Trump now at email@example.com or call toll-free at 866-309-2134.
+You may also call Acting Secretary of Labor Patrick Pizzella at: 202-693-6035.
 Tell them that the DOL must roll back the policy change limiting nursing care to 15 minutes per week.